 Think of your guard as a fortress.
 You’ve seen fortresses and castles.
 They have huge walls, they have water channels surrounding them, and even a few alligators here and there.
 Plus, they have strategically placed canons.
 The goal is to have a canon protecting each wall so that when people attack the wall, you can start your offensive.
 In an open guard, you have to build and protect this wall more than anything else when you play from your back.
 Instead of just trying to sweep and submit someone with force and movement, you need to make them try and break down your fortress walls in a way that leads them towards the spot where you’ve placed your canon (open guard attacks). or your alligators, depending on your preferences.

 If you do not build an impassable guard, you only end up with a fortress made out of nothing but canons.
 You can shoot sweeps and submissions as much as you want, but the moment someone manages to jump over your canons, your guard is done.
-This is something I heard from Christian Graugart originally, and it really stuck with me.
+This is something you should really think about when playing guard.

 The bottom line of the general BJJ theory is this: have a guard nobody can pass.
 This is the prerequisite for becoming proficient in any open guard out there.
 The way to go is simple – focus on not letting the top person place any body part in the region between your knees and your chest.
 That’s it If you can protect that space, you have a good open guard, and you can start thinking about adding a canon or two to the fortress.

 General BJJ Theory: The Structure Of All Open Guards

 This part of the general BJJ theory of open guards really changed my game. it took months of analyzing guards for it to “dawn” on me, but when it did, everything became simple.
 The notion behind it is that all open guards have a common underlying structure that allows them to be effective.
 I came up with it when I was looking into passing and wanted to know what makes open guards “tick”.